Law & Policy Program: Research Projects

 An environmentally literate person is someone who has a fundamental understanding of the systems of the natural world, the relationships and interactions between the living and non-living environment and the ability to understand and utilize scientific evidence to make informed decisions regarding environmental issues.
 These issues involve uncertainty and require the consideration of economic, aesthetic, cultural and ethical values.
 The scientific, technical and communication skills needed to address the daunting environmental challenges confronting our nation are critical to developing a national workforce capacity.
 Louisiana Sea Grant is well positioned to foster scientifically-literate citizens to serve as stewards of our local coastal and marine resources.
 LSG’s team of educators and extension professionals is meeting the challenge of improving today’s science education through its professional training for fishers, educators and innovative curriculum resources for students and teachers in K-16.
 Our classroom and community stewardship programs are developed for all learners, including underserved student and fisher populations in coastal Louisiana.
 Through programs such as Louisiana Fisheries Forward (LFF), LSG provides professional development and education opportunities to commercial and charter fishers on new fisheries technology and best practice methods.
 LSG also supports the professional development of undergraduate and graduate students through our peer student and youth mentoring and service programs, science communication competitions, conference travel awards and by offering fellowship programs and other career development opportunities.

 Law & Policy Research Project: The SGLPP employs up to six law students from Louisiana law schools and provides real-world training on coastal and environmental law, natural resource law, ocean law, land use and planning law, and administrative law.
 This training is not available through the state’s law schools, and our graduates overwhelmingly report that what they learned though the SGLPP was vital to their careers after graduation.
 Our legal interns have the opportunity to draft memorandum and articles, attend trainings and workshops, engage directly with local governments and other constituents, and give presentations at workshops and conferences.
 This breadth of training is not often found in the private sector or through state externships.
 Many of our graduates continue to work in this area, making the training we provide beneficial to our constituents well into the future.
-More information about our intern and extern programs is available here.
+More information about our intern and extern programs.